PrithwiShM/PrithwiShM/Readme.md

 </p>

 <p align="left">
-  Currently(as of May-June), I am exploring the Delta hedging section of Robust Risk Management and model risk, Quantitative Finance, 2013.
+  Currently(as of May-June), I am exploring the Delta hedging section of Robust Risk Management and model risk - Paul Glasserman, Quantitative Finance, 2013.
 Apart from that I am also researching the applications of frameworks for alpha development, one of which is quant rocket.
 </p>

 <p align="left">